hemmecke/nbMerge/README.txt

 1. notebook normalization
 -------------------------

-this is done automatically once nbMerge is installed
+this is done automatically before each commit, once nbMerge is installed

 2. git merge conflict resolution
 --------------------------------